 The diversion program failed to follow program policy when it allowed physicians to continue practicing medicine after being notified of positive drug test results.
 Further, the diversion program has not established written protocols for its communication with enforcement and has consequently not always followed the practice the program administrator says should be employed.
 According to state law, the diversion program's top priority is to protect the public.
 In order to fulfill this priority, the diversion program's policies prohibit any participant who tests positive for prohibited drugs or alcohol from practicing medicine until the program can further analyze the positive drug test result and determine whether the physician can return to work.
 The program administrator stated that if a physician tests positive for a drug, even if the drug is prescribed, the program pulls the physician from work immediately, unless the prescribed medication is authorized.
 In addition, the program administrator indicated that the physician is not allowed to return to work until he or she receives two consecutive clean drug tests after the work suspension.
 Although in some cases the diversion program allows participants taking prescribed drugs to practice medicine, the program has determined that they cannot do so when the drug is on a list that it provides to physicians when they enter the program.
-Of the 31 instances in which participants tested positive for a prohibited drug, 12 involved physicians who were practicing medicine at the time.
-Although the diversion program should have removed the physicians from work immediately in all 12 instances, it did so in only three.
-In five instances, physicians were removed within periods ranging from two to 14 days, and in four the program did not remove them from work at all.
+Of the 32 instances in which participants tested positive for a prohibited drug, 13 involved physicians who were practicing medicine at the time.
+Although the diversion program should have removed all 13 physicians from work immediately, it did so for only three.
+Six others were removed within periods ranging from two to 14 days, and the program did not remove four of them from work at all.

 Of the four instances in which the diversion program did not remove a practicing physician from work, three related to drugs that were prescribed to the physician that are on the program's list of drugs that participants cannot use while practicing medicine, and one related to a drug that was not prescribed that the participant claimed was taken by accident.
 In each instance, policy required the program to remove the physician from work until he or she was no longer under the influence of the prohibited drug or until the reasons for the positive drug test result could be determined, but the program did not do so.
-Of the 12 instances in which a practicing physician tested positive for a prohibited drug, the program immediately removed the physician from work in only three instances.
+Of the 13 practicing physicians who tested positive for a prohibited drug, the program immediately removed only three from work.

 Despite the case manager's assertion that the doctor did not return to work until he was off this pain medication, the doctor indicated that he returned to work shortly after testing positive for the drug.